Integrating Secrets Management Services - Configuration

 • Select IAM & admin > Service account.

-• Find the service account you want to use.
+• Find the service account you would like to use.

 • Open your service account's Actions ⋮ menu, then select Create key.